 Most drywall finishers were employed by building finishing contractors and attained an average of $50,710 yearly.
 Those hired by nonresidential building construction earned $56,430.
 Drywallers hired in residential building construction achieved an average of $43,700, less than those hired in nonresidential construction.
 Drywallers functioning as foundation, building, and structure exterior contractors earned an average annual wage of $51,570.

 The Bureau of Labor Statistics projects below-average job growth for these experts in the coming decade, estimating a 2% increase in roles for drywallers from 2018-2028.
-Those with experience in the construction industry will have the best job opportunities.
+Those with experience in the construction industry will have excellent job opportunities.

 Drywall installers work mainly for construction firms; some even run their drywall service as businesses to apply finish to the exterior or interior walls, ceilings, building partitions, etc. Candidates must know wall texture, taping, and sheetrock finishing and be able to utilize essential hand tools, and employers prefer those with prior construction experience.
 Relevant artistic talents may also help produce decorative surfaces.

 Drywall installers may require special protective gear, and employers frequently need them to wear work uniforms and specific shoes.
-In addition, they must follow all safety methods and guidelines established by their companies and rules and regulations from the Occupational Safety and Health Administration (OSHA).
-Drywall finishers must be able to work in a team environment, and some may be needed to attend additional training classes and workshops or train and coach new workers.
+In addition, they must follow all safety guidelines established by their companies and rules and regulations from the Occupational Safety and Health Administration (OSHA).
+Drywall finishers must be able to work in a team setting, and some may be needed to attend training classes and workshops or train and coach new workers.